2100, Program Authorization and Services

 6. Laboratory, x-ray, nuclear medicine or other appropriate diagnostic services

-PHC provides services through contracted providers (grantees) for individuals who are at or below 200% of the Federal Poverty Level (FPL) and are unable to access the same care through other funding sources or programs.
-Grantees must assure that services provided to clients are accessible in terms of cost, scheduling and distance, and are provided in a way that is sensitive to the individual’s culture.
+PHC provides services through contracted providers (grantees) for people who are at or below 200% of the Federal Poverty Level (FPL) and are unable to access the same care through other funding sources or programs.
+Grantees must ensure that services provided to clients are accessible in terms of cost, scheduling, and distance, and are provided in a way that is sensitive to the person’s culture.

 Funding Sources

 PHC program services are funded by state general revenue.
-HHSC PHC funds are allocated through a competitive application process, after which selected applicants negotiate contracts with HHSC to provide services.
+HHSC PHC funds are allocated through a competitive application process, and then selected applicants negotiate contracts with HHSC to provide services.
 A variety of types of organizations provide PHC program services, such as local health departments, medical schools, hospitals, private nonprofit agencies, community-based clinics, federally qualified health centers (FQHCs) and rural health clinics.
 Providers must enroll with the Texas Medicaid & Healthcare Partnership (TMHP) to provide the HHSC PHC program services.
-State and federal law prohibits the use of contracted funds awarded by HHSC to pay the direct or indirect costs (including overhead, rent, phones and utilities) of abortion procedures.
+State and federal law prohibits the use of contracted funds awarded by HHSC to pay the direct or indirect costs of abortion procedures.
+This includes overhead, rent, phones and utilities.

 2200, Definitions